-Each month we feature a DGF Fellow and invite you to take a behind-the-scenes look at our program.
+This series of interviews put the spotlight on individual DGF Fellows and invites you to take a behind-the-scenes look at our program.

-Each writer is asked a series of questions to help us get to know them better, while exploring where they’ve been, what they’re up to now, and what they see for the future.
+The class of fellows was asked a series of questions exploring where they’ve been, what they’re up to now, and what they hope for the future.

-Please take your seats, unwrap your candies, and silence your cellphones as we put the spotlight on Andrew Rincón!
+Please take your seats, unwrap your candies, and silence your cellphones as we put the spotlight on Christiana Cole!

 What was your first experience with theater?

 I was a shy, anxious kid, and although I felt deep emotions, I struggled to express them.
 I felt misunderstood by my peers, and had trouble making friends.
 I felt very lost.

 When I was 9 years old, I saw the national tour of CATS in my hometown of Austin, Texas.
 As Grizabella belted out “Memory,” a new sensation flooded my body: I was emotionally connected to the people around me.
 I was crying, which normally would have embarrassed me, but when I looked up, I saw that my parents were crying too.
 The whole audience was just as enrapt and sympathetic to the downtrodden glamour cat as I was.
 Suddenly, my emotions were not silly, or “too much” – they had a home, and that home was the stage.
 It was the best thing I had ever seen or felt.
 At that moment, I dedicated my life to musical theater.

 In the days that followed, I obsessively re-enacted CATS at home, throwing couch cushions around to make the junkyard, wrapping a green quilt around my shoulders to be Grizabella one moment, and attempting spasmatic gymnastics as Mistoffeles the next.
 I began collecting cast albums and renting every possible movie musical from Blockbuster (except “Damn Yankees,” because it had a swear in the title, and I was a scrupulous Catholic child).